Shooting of Abby Zwerner: Aftermath

 Richneck Elementary School remained closed during the subsequent week.
 The school announced that the principal, Briana Foster Newton, had left the position shortly before the school re-opened on January 30.
 Additionally, school assistant principal Ebony Parker resigned before the school re-opened, and the school district superintendent George Parker III was voted out effective February 1.
 The school re-opened with additional safety measures in the form of two permanent school division security officers, two metal detectors, doors installed in previously open areas, and all students receiving clear backpacks.

 Zwerner later resigned on June 13, 2023.
-As of January 2025, Zwerner has said she was still struggling with PTSD, increased anxiety and depression in the aftermath of the shooting.
+As of January 2025, Zwerner was reportedly still struggling with PTSD, increased anxiety and depression in the aftermath of the shooting.

 Perpetrator

-The child shooter was arrested and remained in a healthcare facility as of 13 January 2023.
-Because of his very young age, his identity could not be revealed.
+The child shooter was arrested and was in an unidentified healthcare facility as of January 13, 2023.
+Due to his age, his identity has not been revealed.
 On January 13, police stated they did not know about the tip-off that the shooter was armed before the shooting.

 The shooting sparked conversations about the legal culpability of very young children and comparisons to the February 29, 2000 killing of Kayla Rolland when a six-year-old boy fatally shot Rolland at Buell Elementary School in Mount Morris Township, Michigan.
 The boy was not charged with murder due to his age, though his uncle was convicted of manslaughter.

 In an NBC News opinion piece, a clinical psychologist emphasized the limitations of children's moral development and cognition of events, and called for compassion to be extended to the shooter and for the provision of care and rehabilitation, as opposed to incarceration.